isomerpages/mlaw-corp/news/press-releases/_posts/2026-06-28-post-The Online Harms Commission Begins Operations on 29 June 2026.md

 <b>Reporting to the OSC</b>

 {:start=“5”}
 5.&nbsp;When victims make reports via the OSC’s website, they will be guided through the reporting process.
-Victims will need to provide information3 of the online harm that had occurred to them.
+Victims will need to provide information<sup><a href="#fn3" id="ref3">3</a></sup> of the online harm that had occurred to them.

 {:start=“6”}
 6.&nbsp;Parents and guardians may file reports on behalf of victims who are under 18 years of age.
 A report may also be submitted by another individual on behalf of a victim, with the victim's written authorisation.
 There is no fee required to make a report to the OSC.